 Launching a new cryptocurrency-based startup or creating a new cryptocurrency from scratch can be difficult without proper funding.
 Getting global investors to fund a company’s cryptocurrency can be challenging without a comprehensive outline of your plans and the benefits for backers.
 According to research, 81% of the world’s population has never purchased cryptocurrency, with only 10% claiming to comprehend how they work thoroughly.
-For this reason, crypto developers have introduced whitepapers as part of the initial coin offering (ICO), which takes place before the development and launch of a new digital currency.
+For this reason, crypto developers have introduced white paper as part of the initial coin offering (ICO).
+The ICO takes place before the development and launch of a new digital currency.

 An essential function of a white paper is to justify a new idea, concept, or solution.
 In the case of blockchain-related projects, it’s frequently about justifying and explaining why a crypto company is building a solution and issuing a token.
 More importantly, a white paper is designed to explain the advantages that those who invest in the project will receive.
 White papers that adequately justify why a crypto project exists and explain the merits of the coin they are issuing to raise funds are, in fact, the most effective.